PrajapatiShefali/PrajapatiShefali/README.md

 ---

 ### :man_technologist: About Me:
 Hey there!
-I'm Shefali, an accomplished MERN Stack Developer with 1.5 years of experience at Barclays.
+I'm Shefali, an accomplished MERN Stack Developer at Barclays.
 My academic journey has been marked by excellence, with a CGPA of 9.5/10 in B.Tech in Computer Science from K.J.
 Somaiya College of Engineering and a stellar 94% in Diploma in Computer Engineering from K.J.
 Somaiya Polytechnic.
 I bring a relentless passion for problem-solving and am recognized as a Data Structures & Algorithms expert in Python, known for conquering over 1000+ challenges on LeetCode with a contest rating of 1600+.

 ### :bulb: Technical Proficiencies: